dspasyuk/llama.cui/README.md

 `node embedding.js`

-You will need to detele the existing DB folder before running llama.cui.
+You will need to delete the existing DB folder before running llama.cui.
 The new database will be generated on the next request for embedding (select use database in the bottom left corner of the UI interface to generate the database)

 For data format convention, llama.cui uses the anytotext.js library.
 </details>